Who Grants a License: Licenses are granted by the Washington State Department of Licensing (“WDOL”).

 NOTE: Washington law does not license real estate salespersons.
 Entry level real estate licensees are considered brokers, who must be affiliated with a managing broker.

-Applying for the Exams: Candidates must register with the Applied Measurement Professionals (AMP, the testing vendor) prior to completion of the pre-licensing curriculum.
-Upon completion, the pre-licensing school must transmit the completion information to AMP.
-Candidates should apply to take the state exam through the AMP website scheduling page.
+Applying for the Exams: Candidates must register with PSI, the testing vendor, prior to completion of the pre-licensing curriculum.
+Upon completion, the pre-licensing school must transmit the completion information to PSI.
+Candidates should apply to take the state exam through the PSI website scheduling page.
 For more information, see the Washington Real Estate Examination Program Candidate Handbook.

 Test Content: The Washington state real estate licensing exam is comprised of two separate portions, the national portion and the state-specific portion.
 The questions on the two portions will be intermixed and will not appear as separate sections.
 Five to ten questions disbursed throughout both portions of the exam are considered "experimental" questions and are not scored.
 Both tests are comprised of multiple choice questions with four answer choices provided for each question.
 Test takers are allotted 3.5 hours to complete both portions of the test.
 A scaled score of at least 70 on both portions of the exam is required to pass.
 The tests are presented in a computer-based format, but accommodations for paper-based tests and/or oral testing can be provided with special arrangements.

 The national portion of the test consists of 100 questions, and tests the candidate's knowledge of general real estate concepts, including the following subject areas:

 The state-specific test consists of 30 questions, and tests the candidate's knowledge of the state-specific concepts, including the following subject areas:

 Washington Statutes and Rules